kiranreddy29/ZenCo/README.md

 ## DESCRIPTION

-The StudyNotion project is designed to streamline the educational process.
+The ZenCo project is designed to streamline the educational process.
 It allows users to access a variety of educational materials, collaborate on projects, and interact with educators, enhancing the learning experience.
-StudyNotion employs a monolithic architecture and leverages a tech stack involving React.js, Node.js, Express.js, MongoDB, Cloudinary, and Tailwind CSS.
+ZenCo employs a monolithic architecture and leverages a tech stack involving React.js, Node.js, Express.js, MongoDB, Cloudinary, and Tailwind CSS.

 ## TECHNOLOGY STACK

-StudyNotion is built using the following technologies:
+ZenCo is built using the following technologies:

 ### FRONTEND